bor3ham/mireco/README.md

 All Mireco components should be designed with the following guidelines:

-- No external static file requirements - all images are inline `svg`, only use native fonts
+- No external static file requirements - all images are inline `svg` so they support css styling, only use native fonts
 - All components are stateless where possible - eg. an input with a `value` prop will not have a `value` state, but may have a `dropdownOpen` state
 - Adhere to strict html components where reasonable for accessibilty